 Code Description

-C22.1–C22.9 Malignant neoplasm of primary and intrahepatic bile ducts (cholangiocarcinoma)
+C22.1–C22.9 Malignant neoplasm of intrahepatic bile ducts (cholangiocarcinoma)

 C25.0–C25.9 Malignant neoplasm of pancreas (pancreatic adenocarcinoma)